Qualitative or Quantitative Fit Testing?

 Fit Testing – Quantitative Tests

-The most widely-used quantitative method for RPE fit testing is the Particle Counting Device method, a title ascribed to the TSI Portacount Plus.
-The Portacount Plus measures the number of ambient particles inside and outside a facepiece and provides a numerical result which is the ratio of the two over a given test period.
+The most widely-used Quantitative method for RPE fit testing is the Ambient Particle Counting method (the TSI PortaCount).
+The PortaCount measures the ratio of particles inside and outside the facepiece and provides a numerical result called a Fit Factor.

-As in all other methods, the wearer should perform a series of exercises during the fit testing procedure (see HSE 282/28 Protocols for more details on test exercises and pass levels)
+As in all other methods, the wearer should perform a series of exercises during the fit testing procedure (see INDG 479 Protocols for more details on test exercises and pass levels).

 Fit Testing – Qualitative Tests